awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario4.md

 #### Recommended network ACL rules for IPv6<a name="vpc-nacls-scenario-4-ipv6"></a>

-If you implemented scenario 4 with IPv6 support and created a VPC and subnet with associated IPv6 CIDR blocks, you must add separate rules to your network ACL to control inbound and outbound IPv6 traffic\.
+If you implemented this scenario with IPv6 support and created a VPC and subnet with associated IPv6 CIDR blocks, you must add separate rules to your network ACL to control inbound and outbound IPv6 traffic\.

 In this scenario, the database servers cannot be reached over the VPN communication via IPv6, therefore no additional network ACL rules are required\.
 The following are the default rules that deny IPv6 traffic to and from the subnet\.